countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 ### Tone

-Expertise, precision, clarity, simplicity and trust.
+Depth, clarity, simplicity and trust.

 ### Message

 We'll take the time to understand your business and help you craft the right technology strategy for your needs.
-Then, we understand all the nuts and bolts for implementation.
+Then, we have the capacity necessary to understand all the nuts and bolts for implementation.

 ## Design Principles